Alfonsina Strada: Personal life and death

 Luigi Strada died in 1946.
 In 1950 Strada married Carlo Messori, a retired racing cyclist, and they opened a bicycle shop on Via Varesina in Milan.
 He started to write her biography but he died in 1957 before it was completed and she closed the shop.

 She lived alone in Milan for her last years, riding to her shop every day until cycling grew too tiring.
 She sold some of her medals and trophies and bought a scarlet Moto Guzzi 500cc motorbike.
 In September 1959 she rode this to the Tre Valli Varesine professional race.
 The motorbike fell off its stand when she got home.
 The weight was too much for her and she had a heart attack as she and the Moto Guzzi fell to the ground.
 She was dead by the time she reached hospital.

 Her bicycle is among the collection at the Madonna del Ghisallo chapel close to Lake Como in Italy.

 Memories of Alfonsina Strada

 In 2010 the Italian band Têtes de bois published the song "Alfonsina e la bici" dedicated to Alfonsina Strada.

 The videoclip of the song has the Italian astrophysicist Margherita Hack starring as Alfonsina Strada.

-The 2023 Giro Donne cycling race included a mid-race sprint named in honour of Strada, during stage 3 of the 9-stage race.
+From 2024 onwards, the first rider to pass the highest climb of Giro d'Italia Women cycling race is awarded the "Cima Alfonsina Strada" – a prize named in honour of Strada.